JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 DOM elements can be stubbed, so (costly) access to XML/PSI is not necessary (see [Indexing and PSI Stubs](indexing_and_psi_stubs.md) for similar feature for custom languages).
 Performance relevant elements, tag or attribute getters can simply be annotated with `@com.intellij.util.xml.Stubbed`.
-Set and increase `stubVersion` of `com.intellij.dom.fileMetaData` extension whenever you change `@Stubbed` annotations usage in your DOM hierarchy to trigger proper rebuilding of Stubs during indexing.
+Set and increase `stubVersion` of <include from="snippets.topic" element-id="epLink"><var name="ep" value="com.intellij.dom.fileMetaData"/></include> extension whenever you change `@Stubbed` annotations usage in your DOM hierarchy to trigger proper rebuilding of Stubs during indexing.

 ## Building a DOM-Based GUI {collapsible="true"}
 <primary-label ref="Deprecated"/>